candlecorp/candle-cloud-docs/deploy/achievements.md

 1. **Navigating to Entitlements**:

-   - Click on your username located in the top right corner of the dashboard.
-   - Select `Entitlements` from the dropdown menu.
+   - Select `Entitlements` from the top navbar.

 2. **Viewing Achievements**:
    - Within the `Entitlements` section, you'll find a dedicated area that lists available achievements.